Today’s question comes from Rob:

 - Versatility Pieces will need to do double or triple duty.
 We can’t have special use items (like a tuxedo) in a minimalist wardrobe.

-- Solid, neutral colors As I mentioned previously, the foundation of an amazing wardrobe are solid neutral colors like black, navy, white, and khaki.
+- Solid, neutral colors As I mentioned in a previous post, the foundation of an amazing wardrobe are solid neutral colors like black, navy, white, and khaki.
 No graphics, no logos, no unique patterns.
 It’s easier to get away with wearing similar outfits if people think you have 5 solid white t-shirts.
 Even if you decide to buy 5 of the same graphic t-shirt, people are going to start wondering if you shower.

 - Appropriateness Minimalist wardrobes still need to be appropriate for your lifestyle.
 You can’t decide to be a minimalist and only wear a white t-shirt and shorts if your job requires a blazer.